parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 > It is not necessary to enforce the deduced length limits, as these follow from the others.
 However it may be useful in providing more detailed parse feedback.

-Prefixes other than "bc" and "tb" are considered invalid.

-> There are a good many other prefixes in widespread use.
-Libbitcoin supports construction with any otherwise valid prefix and provides a "strict" parsing option which limits prefix validation to "bc" and "tb".

 Constraints on the witness version and program are provided by [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki).
 All valid versions should be supported despite lack of semantic validation for the program of undefined versions.
 The program must be validated for known witness versions.

 > Libbitcoin provides a "strict" parsing option which only validates known witness versions.

+Prefixes other than "bc" and "tb" are considered invalid.

+> There are a good many other prefixes in widespread use.
+Libbitcoin supports construction with any otherwise valid prefix and provides a "strict" parsing option which limits prefix validation to "bc" and "tb".

 Case is ignored, but mixed case is considered invalid.

+> Addresses are required to be created as lower case, however this is of no consequence given that mixed case is invalid and all upper case is not.

 ## Base32 Encoding
 Base32 characters have the following 1:1 mapping to/from base32 values.
 Only the payload is base32 encoded in an address, the prefix and separator are merely string concatenated with the encoded payload.